 - Find a local Doctor in your town

-- The vaccine is currently only given to selected military personnel and laboratory workers who handle the smallpox virus.
+Vaccination is no longer recommended for the general population because the disease has been eradicated.
+Currently, the vaccine is given only to selected military personnel and laboratory workers who handle the smallpox virus.

 Viewers share their comments